-Marian University's Transition to Teaching (T2T) program is perfect for students with a bachelor's degree looking to change careers and become licensed K-12 teachers.
-Students earn their teaching license in 18 months and our T2T curriculum includes coursework and internship experiences that prepare you for initial teaching licensure in the state of Indiana.
+Marian University's Transition to Teaching (T2T) licensure only program is perfect for students with a bachelor's degree looking to change careers and become licensed K-12 teachers.
+Students earn their teaching license in 18-24 months, and our T2T curriculum includes coursework and internship experiences that prepare you for initial teaching licensure in the state of Indiana.

 This is an accelerated, licensure-only program that builds on the subject matter knowledge you already possess.
 Students will participate in unpaid internships at schools around Indianapolis to gain hands-on experience.
-Marian students can also apply their T2T coursework to our Master of Arts in Teaching degree.
-Talk with Erika Wise, director of online and graduate programs, to learn more.
+Marian students can also apply their T2T coursework towards the Master of Arts in Teaching degree.

 Transition to Teaching curriculum

-The T2T program is flexible and can be customized to accommodate your busy, professional life.
+The T2T licensure only program is flexible and can be customized to accommodate your busy, professional life.
 Students have the option to enroll in one, two, or more classes a semester, for example.
-Typically, classes meet Tuesday and/or Thursday evenings from 6-9 p.m. or Saturdays from 8 a.m.-5 p.m.
+T2T courses are offered online or on campus.
+On-campus classes meet Tuesday and/or Thursday evenings from 6-9 p.m. or Saturdays from 8 a.m.-5 p.m.
 Marian University offers licensure in the following areas:

 - Early Childhood Education (Pre-K-3)

 - Elementary Education (K-6)

 The early childhood education, elementary education, English learners and exceptional needs licensure tracks are 24-credits, while the secondary education levels are 18 credits.